Skip to content

 The View permalink

-Here’s a screenshot of the View:
+Here’s a screenshot of the View, which is where the user-facing page is built:

 A screenshot of the View which creates the listing of aggregated news items.